 TNA works with the Australian Circus and Physical Theatre community to contribute to the development of a diverse, thriving, and sustainable sector.
-Our aspiration for the sector is for it to be recognised and supported by three tiers of government, presenters, programmers, and audiences alike.
+Our aspiration is for the sector to be recognised and supported by three tiers of government, presenters, programmers, and audiences alike.

 The strategy overview is available as a PDF or Word document.
 For the full strategy or for further information please email Steph or call (03) 9947 1015.